-#17 – Visit a research station
+17. Visit a research station

-There are no permanent residents in Antarctica and there are only two transient groups that go there: either tourists or researchers.
+There are NO permanent residents in Antarctica and there are only two transient groups that go there: either tourists or researchers.
 Speaking of which, as a tourist to the ‘White Continent’ you can get to have the exclusive chance of visiting some of the active research stations on the continent!

 There are two famous stations that I know of and they are:

 - Henryk Arctowski Polish Antarctic Station: one of the most visited scientific stations, mostly because it is readily accessible and the Polish staff is friendly.
 Established in 1977, the station is managed by the Polish Academy of Sciences and its main research areas include marine biology, oceanography, geology, geomorphology, glaciology, meteorology, climatology, seismology, magnetism, and ecology.
 Visitors are free to come in and talk to the scientists; plus, the station’s official stamp is available for use by anyone on their passport or on postcards.